LassoSoft/LassoGuide/source/language/literals.rst

 period characters.
 Tags cannot contain spaces.

-Tags are commonly used when applying type constraints to methods, data members, and variables; though they have other purposes as well.
+Tags are commonly used when applying type constraints to methods, data members, and variables; though they have other purposes as well, such as :ref:`type and object introspection <types-introspection-methods>`.

 A tag literal consists of two colons followed by the tag's characters. ::

    // Creates a tag object representing "name"
    ::name

-In Lasso, tags are used in many different locations.
-For example, when asking an object what type it is, it will reply with a tag object representing its name.
+In Lasso, the :type:`tag` type is used in many different locations.
+For example, when asking an object what type it is with `~null->type`, it will reply with a tag object representing its name.
 Since there will be only one tag object for every individual name, comparing tags for equality is very fast.

+.. method:: tag_exists(value::string)

+   Checks if a tag matching the given string value exists without attempting to create a tag.
+Returns the tag if it exists or "void" if it does not.

 Staticarray Literals